jamestomasino/jmpress-sample-presentation/README.markdown

 Prerequisites
 =============

-This project requires Ruby and RubyGems, and the
+This project requires Ruby and RubyGems.

 Installation
 ============